DewofyourYouth/forum/README.md

 ## TODO

-* Update and delete on the front end
+* Update and delete on the front end comment
-* Refresh the UI when a Thread or Comment is added (probably by using the store middleware for the API - or using something like react query)
+* Update for threads
+* Refresh UI for adding comments